hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-After some configuration, your spark engine is connected to the platform and you can now read files from HPE Ezmeral Data Fabric through Data Tap.
+After some configuration, your Spark engine is connected to the platform and you can now read files from HPE Ezmeral Data Fabric through Data Tap.